sahil-kishor/Exploratory-Data-Analysis-EDA-Project/README.md

 ## Tasks Performed:

-1. Importing Data :- Imported the dataset into Google Colab notebook and converted into a Pandas dataframe using Pandas Library.
+1. **Importing Data** :- Imported the dataset into Google Colab notebook and converted into a Pandas dataframe using Pandas Library.

-2. Data Cleaning :- There were a significant amount of Null Values found in the Google Play Store Apps Datasets
+2. **Data Cleaning** :- There were a significant amount of Null Values found in the Google Play Store Apps Datasets
    - Rating has 1465 null values which contributes 14.14% of the data.
 Handled by Imputing the values with the Median value of the column.
    - The 'Type' column contains 1 null value, representing 0.01% of the data.
 This null value was addressed by replacing it with 'Free,' as it constituted a negligible percentage of the dataset.
 Additionally, the corresponding 'Price' column value was '0,' indicating that these were indeed free apps.
    - Current_Ver has 8 null values which contributes 0.07% of the data.
 Handled by Dropping it as it was in a very less percentage.
    - Android_Ver has 3 null values which contributes 0.03% of the data.
 Handled by Dropping it as it was in a very less percentage.
    - Content_Rating has 1 null value which contributes 0.01% of the data.
 After all these process, this column was ultimately cleaned.

+3. **Data Wrangling** :- Several columns had incorrect data types, so I converted them to the appropriate formats as needed to ensure accurate analysis.
+   - Changed the datatype of the Last Updated column from string to datetime.
+   - Converted the datatype of the Price column from string to float and removed the Dollar sign($).
+   - Converted the values in the Installs column from string datatype to integer datatype and dropped the Plus(+) sign with it.
+   - Changed the values in the Size column to a same unit of measure(MB).